Hanzi Dictionaries: 9 Smart Options for Mandarin Learners

 FluentU isn’t exactly a hanzi dictionary, but there are a couple of ways that learners can use it like one.

 First off, when learning through the FluentU video platform, you never need to use a separate dictionary.
+Another thing you can do with FluentU’s Plus plan is to create flashcard sets of words you’re currently learning.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 If you don’t just want to look up characters but actually learn them, FluentU is the perfect option.
-FluentU also pairs well with any of the other resources on this list.

 Cojack is a handy little hanzi resource that boasts radicals in chart form.
 Each group of radicals is sectioned off into 17 respective radicals typically found in Chinese.
 To explore a radical, simply click on one.
 You’ll be presented with a bunch of characters that contain that radical.
 Upon clicking any character, you’ll be brought to a page where you can find all the different words and phrases that contain that character, along with its pinyin and a step-by-step animation showing you how to write it.